Enrolment for Italian, European or non-EU students with Italian residence and a foreign diploma

 Document you have to submit

-If you want to enrol at the University of Genoa, you have to submit the following documents:
+If you want to enroll at the University of Genoa, you have to submit the following documents:

 - your diploma, in the original or in a certified copy, duly legalised by the Embassy or the Consulate